bgravenorst/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QBFT.md

     You can use a plugin to securely store a validator's key using the [`--security-module`](../../../Reference/CLI/CLI-Syntax.md#security-module) option.

+View the [QBFT tutorial](../../../Tutorials/Private-Network/Create-QBFT-Network.md) for step-by-step instructions to create a QBFT network.

 ## Validators

 ### Minimum number of validators